cormullion/PhilipsHue.jl/README.md

     [1, 3, 5, 6]

-Get information for a specific light:
+Get information for a specific light.

-    getlight(B, 2)

 For example:

     getlight(B, 2)